AlexTorx/heic2jpg-convertrs/README.md

-# heif2jpg-convertrs
+# heic2jpg-convertrs
-CLI for HEIF from iPhone to JPEG photo conversion
+CLI for HEIC from iPhone to JPEG photo conversion